This event has now taken place. You can view the full video of the event online here.

 “Countering the Toxic Interface of Migration”

-The CEIPA/PAYOKE ZOOM Conference 20 November 2025 will follow the path of Helga Konrad’s legacy.
+The CEIPA/PAYOKE ZOOM Conference 20 November 2025 has followed the path of Helga Konrad’s legacy.

 Subject of the discussion by the panellists